Certificate in Ballet Teaching Studies

 Who Is This Programme For?

-This programme is for those who want to specialize in teaching the RAD’s work; who want to combine their personal and professional commitments and study part-time for two years; gain registered teacher status of the RAD; teach the RAD syllabus and enter candidates for RAD examinations.
+This programme is for those who want to specialize in teaching the RAD’s syllabus; who want to combine their personal and professional commitments and study part-time for two years; gain registered teacher status of the RAD; and enter candidates for RAD examinations.

 The programme is delivered in Australia, Spain, Italy, Germany, Japan, Greece/Cyprus, Hong Kong, South Africa, cluster countries (Philippines, Malaysia, Singapore, Indonesia and Thailand), USA with Canada; Belgium, Netherlands and Luxembourg with the UK.

 Applicants should hold RAD Intermediate examination (or above) from a recognised dance teaching society.